den-wdi-6/schedule/README.md

 - Use Sequelize to create a CRUDable model with SQL and Node
 - Use Sequelize to create inter-connected models with data mappings
 - Manage group code submissions with GitHub
-- Create a hybrid mobile app with Angular and Ionic
-- Understand basic operations and web-dev IT
-- Learn the basics of Linked Lists to prepare for interviews
 - Thoughtfully answer behavioral and technical interview questions
+- Create a SQL DB and perform queries on it
+- Utilize FlexBox to improve CSS

 [9-1A]: https://github.com/den-materials/sequelize_intro "Intro to Sequelize"
 [9-1B]: https://github.com/den-materials/modeling-tunr "Sequelize Modeling Lab"